 Total time & effort to get licensed?
 Not sure.
 YMMV.
 For the training: how fast do you read and soak things in?
 What do you already know?
 On the administrative and transactional end of things, the background check(s) are typically efficient web forms to submit but then take some days to adjudicate.
 There are some emails along the way with humans in the loop in USA Cycling's small & responsive professional staff, handling things promptly but not at Amazon web click-through speed.
 It doesn't all happen overnight with a pen whip, nothing is frivolous, but it's all fairly reasonable and necessary for a meaningful certification.
 You can't NOT expect officials to, for example, read the rule book and review its application in practice.
 Start early and keep at it with reasonable expectations.

 It's incidental.
 You won’t lose money but look elsewhere if you're after an income.
 Officials get paid for work at races per the USAC Schedule of Fees and get reimbursed the standard USG rate for commute and in-race mileage.
 MABRA approved a local fee bump of +$45 on top of those day rates, starting Feb 1, 2026.
 On the cost side, there are some ankle-biter fees for getting licensed, currently $30 for a new official plus $111.13 for a new motoref.
-MABRA may mitigate that provided you get your license and work some races; discuss with the officials coordinator.
+MABRA may mitigate that provided you get your license and work some races; if that matters to you, discuss with the officials coordinator.

 Nope.
 Don't do it to be in the spotlight.
 It’s always about the riders, their safety, fair sport, and good racing.
 It’s never about the officials.
 You are a part of a team that is essential to a competition you ideally do not feature prominently in.
 Think bass player or sound board, not singer or lead guitar.
 A good motoref is never in the finish photo.

-It doesn't take much.
+Officials need very little.
+Motorefs don't need much more.
 Don't focuse on gear.
 The best gear gets out of your way to let you focus on the race.
+More on the First Races and Resources pages.